-1 The harmonized SOLAS regulations on subdivision and damage stability, as contained in SOLAS chapter II-1, are based on a probabilistic concept which uses the probability of survival after collision as a measure of ships' safety in a damaged condition.
-This probability is referred to as the "attained subdivision index A" in the regulations.
-It can be considered an objective measure of ships' safety and, ideally, there would be no need to supplement this index by any deterministic requirements.
+1 The harmonized SOLAS regulations on subdivision and damage stability, as contained in revised SOLAS chapter II-1, adopted by resolution MSC.194(80)\, are based on a probabilistic concept which uses the probability of survival after collision as a measure of ships' safety in a damaged condition.
+This probability is referred to as the 'attained subdivision index A'' in the regulations.
+This can be considered an objective measure of ship safety and, ideally, there would be no need to supplement this index by any deterministic requirements.

 2 The philosophy behind the probabilistic concept is that two different ships with the same attained index are of equal safety and, therefore, there is no need for special treatment of specific parts of the ship, even if they are able to survive different damages.
-The only areas which are given special attention in the regulations are the forward and bottom regions, which are dealt with by special subdivision rules provided for cases of ramming and grounding.
+The only areas which are given special attention in these regulations are the forward and bottom regions which are dealt with by special subdivision rules provided for the cases of ramming and grounding.